NCSUducker/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge
+# sqlalchemy, flask and API Utilization
-Climate analysis and API
+Climate analysis utilizing an API, python SQL querying tool kit and flask as a python web framework

 ## Background
 This Project examines temperature and precipitation data from a weather station located in Hawaii